Long distance relationships in college seem like the opposite of what we define as the typical college experience.

-What doesn’t come to mind is that you may be missing or worrying about your partner who's miles and miles away.
+What doesn’t come to mind is that you may be missing or worrying about your partner who is hundreds or even thousands of miles away.

 They noted that even though couples who lived apart had fewer daily interactions, the interactions they did have were longer and more meaningful.

 It’s easy to focus on the negatives of a long distance relationship, especially for those of you in college who are already going through many life changes.